Rory Culkin: Career

 Since his Young Artist Award win for You Can Count on Me, Culkin has received three more nominations.
 He had a guest role in the Law & Order: Special Victims Unit episode "Manic", and in the episode "Azoth the Avenger Is a Friend of Mine" of The Twilight Zone alongside Patrick Warburton.
 In May 2010, Culkin was cast for the slasher film Scream 4, which was released on April 15, 2011.
-Culkin was cast as Euronymous in the biographical film Lords of Chaos which tells the story about the events of the Norwegian black metal scene and the band Mayhem.
+Culkin was cast as Euronymous in the biographical film Lords of Chaos (2018) which tells the story about the events of the Norwegian black metal scene and the band Mayhem.

+In 2014, Culkin starred as the titular character in Gabriel.
+Culkin was commended by critics, and was subsequently nominated for the Gotham Independent Film Award for Breakthrough Actor.

+In 2016, he appeared in the horror movies Welcome to Willits and Jack Goes Home.

+In 2023, Culkin guest-appeared in Amazon Prime Video series Swarm.

 Personal life

-In 2018, Culkin married cinematographer Sarah Scrivener in New Orleans, Louisiana.
-The wedding was officiated by Paul Heyman on the eve of WrestleMania 34.
+In April 2018, Culkin married cinematographer Sarah Scrivener in New Orleans, Louisiana.
+Their wedding was officiated by Paul Heyman on the eve of WrestleMania 34.
+Scrivener and Culkin had met in 2009 while working on Scre4m, the fourth film of the Scream franchise.
+In 2019, they collaborated on the Showtime series City on a Hill; and in 2022, they worked together on a music video that Scrivener directed, produced and filmed for musician Quinn Murphy.